aareschluchtje/Battleship/README.md

 # Battleship
-A C# Game of Kees and Remco
+A C# Game made by Kees and Remco